mariusspielberger/-wwi15seb_machine-learning_docs/README.md

-# -wwi15seb_machine-learning_docs
+# Documentations and presentations for ML-project of the 6th semester.

-Documentations and presentations for ML-project of 6th semester.
+Find the presentation in the subfolder called "presentation".